hpc-cofc/documentation/README.md

 # Available Resources

-We recently purchased a new Linux cluster that will be in full operation in January 2019.
-In the meantime, users can feel free to request accounts on our existing cluster via [email](mailto:temelsob@cofc.edu,mosesd@cofc.edu).
+We recently purchased a new Linux cluster that will be in full operation in May 2019.
+Faculty and staff can request accounts by emailing [email](mailto:hpc@cofc.edu).
+Students can ask their faculty/staff advisors/mentors to submit a request on their behalf.

 The new cluster will be composed of
 - **10 compute nodes** each with 2x 20-core 2.4GHz Intel Xeon Skylake CPUs, 192GB of memory and 480GB of local storage,